Hyperolius koehleri

 Hyperolius koehleri is a species of frog in the family Hyperoliidae.
 It is known from southeastern Nigeria, southern Cameroon, and northern Gabon.
 It is likely to also be found in Equatorial Guinea and the adjacent Republic of the Congo.
 Common name Koehler's green frog has been coined for it.

 Taxonomy and systematics

 Hyperolius koehleri was described by Robert Mertens in 1940, based on material collected from Musake springs, above Buea, on Mount Cameroon.
-In 1988 Jean-Luc Perret placed it in its own genus, which he named Chlorolius in view of its "chlorophyll color".
+In 1988 Perret placed it in its own genus, which he named Chlorolius in view of its "chlorophyll color".
 He cited both its breeding habits (low, chirping male call and breeding in pure, well-oxygenated waters) and morphology (e.g., numerous black spines on flanks, underside of limbs and feet of breeding males) as diagnostic characteristics for the new genus.
 However, molecular data clearly show that this species is embedded within Hyperolius.

 Description

 Hyperolius koehleri measure 26–29 mm in snout–vent length, with the range 26–27 mm indicated for adult males.
 The head is rather flat.
 The dorsum is grass green with diffuse red-brown spots and a chrome yellow dorsolateral stripe.
 Legs are somewhat lighter and more yellowish.
 Underside of limbs is pale green; feet and hands are yellow.
 Throat is turquoise, breast white, and abdomen translucent green.
 The eye is golden green or, in juveniles, reddish, and has horizontal pupil.
 Males have numerous black spines on flanks, underside of limbs and feet when in breeding condition.

 The male advertisement call is a feeble, barely audible twittering or chirping.
 Females lay 40–60 eggs measuring 2–2.3 mm in diameter.
 The tadpoles grow a maximum length of 39 mm.